menu

 • Comb or brush for long-haired cats

-Before you begin, especially if it is the first time you're doing this, you should know that cats are very special animals that won't always let you do what you want.
-Try to make intensive brushing a positive experience by giving treats to your cat so that they relax.
-Of course, be careful to cause the least possible pain.
+Especially if it is the first time you're doing this, you should know that cats are very special animals that won't always let you do what you want.
+Try to make intensive brushing a positive experience by giving treats to your cat so they relax.
+We will need to be careful to cause the least possible pain.
+Sometimes it is helpful to have someone else hold the cat and provide reassurance while grooming.

 1. While stroking them, start to feel all over their coat without hurting them.
-The idea is to look for possible tangles in your cat's coat and identify the size of the knots.
+The idea is to look for possible mats in your Persian cat's coat and identify the size of the knots.

 2. Apply dry conditioner on top of each knot and tangle and follow the product instructions.
 Let it act for the recommended time; the cat's fur will be softer and easier to manage.